absoludity/nexmark-flink-dbsp-configuration/README.md

 ## Appendix 2: Setting up local VMs for testing the nexmark setup

-To test the Nexmark Flink benchmark locally on an Ubuntu machine, you can [install multipass](https://multipass.run/install) and run 3 Ubuntu VMs configured with your public SSH key, with:
+Although you won't be able to run the Nexmark Flink benchmark locally on a set of Ubuntu VMs, you can test the playbooks locally if you need to update them.
+To do so, [install multipass](https://multipass.run/install) and run 3 Ubuntu VMs configured with your public SSH key, with:

 ```shell
 for VM in nexmark-leader nexmark-worker1 nexmark-worker2